rjkviegas/skills-workshops/week-5/escapsulation_with_constructor_and_prototype_pattern/README.md

 ## Instructions

-At a high level, this week is about building an effective process for learning unfamiliar language features and patterns.
+At a high level, this week is about building the skills that let you learn a new language and its patterns.
 In this workshop, you'll practice using this process to understand some code that uses the constructor and prototype pattern.

 You'll also write some code that uses this pattern to encapsulate behaviour.